w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 window.
 This enables more computational and storage time per block, as the context of the next relay chain block can kickstart the process of the next parablock.

-Notice that blocks can be prepared longer, meaning more transactions per block.
+Notice that blocks can be bigger compared to what we have in synchronous backing, meaning more transactions per block.
 Due to the asynchrony, these blocks can be prepared in anticipation of being included later rather than keeping in sync with the relay chain's progress 1-1: